Calculus 1 - Full College Course

 • The equation of the tangent line is then determined as y equals 9x minus 16.

-• The video discusses evaluating limits algebraically to compute derivatives using the definition of derivative.
+• The video demonstrates the process of evaluating limits algebraically to compute derivatives.

 • The derivative represents the slope of a tangent line and has practical interpretations in various contexts.

-• The slope of the secant line gives average velocity, while the derivative represents instantaneous velocity.
+• The slope of the secant line indicates average rate of change, while the derivative represents instantaneous rate of change.

 03:46:08